rhumlover/uber-sudoku/readme.md

 #### Board Model
 It has to handle only the abstract matrix of the Sudoku.
 0 dependencies, it doesn't know anything about who's instanciating it, who's playing with it, or anything about html.
 It's pure logic.

-Two main methods are available as startpoint:
+Two main methods are available to start with:

 - `Board.create(size)`: create a new matrix game.
 For now, the result is always the same, but we have to take in account the possibility of creating a custom game, or generating a new one
 - `Board.load()`: load an existing matrix

-After an creation, the board provide several properties and methods:
+After its creation, the board provide several properties and methods:

 - `board.matrix`: the two-dimensional array containing our Sudoku grid
 - `board.isSolved()`: the big baby.
 Calculate if each row, column and square are valid